ExpressVPN Pros & Cons

 Does ExpressVPN Use Virtual Servers?

-40 of ExpressVPN’s 160 server locations are virtual server locations.
+40 of its 160 server locations are virtual server locations.

-Virtual server locations work differently, though.
-They still exist physically in one country, but they provide you with with an IP address from another country.
-They help to ensure that you can connect to countries where it is difficult to install physical equipment.
-You can see the full list of them here.
+Virtual server locations work differently.
+They are physically in one country, but they give you an IP address of another country.
+They help you connect to countries where it’s difficult to install a physical server.

-Virtual server locations have no effect on unblocking content or bypassing geo-restrictions, as your IP address is still registered in the country you’ve chosen to connect to.
-However, if the physical location of the server is further from you than expected, it can have an impact on your connection speeds.
+Virtual server locations are just as effective at bypassing web geo-restrictions.
+Your IP address is still registered in the country you’ve chosen to connect to.
+However, if the server is physically located further from you than expected, it can have an impact on connection speeds.

 - Asus RT-AC56(U/R/S)